To the Stakeholders of Tatweer Petroleum Company

 Chairman of the Board of Directors

-Tatweer’s steam pilots, the Mauddud Light Oil Steamflood and Rubble Forced Imbibition, remain functional and under monitoring for a final resolution on the way forward.
-Tatweer has also begun meeting with experienced service companies to explore potential joint collaboration models to tackle certain challenges in the Bahrain Field such as heavy oil and tight reservoirs and is in the process of reviewing these models.
+Tatweer’s steam pilots, the Mauddud Light Oil Steamflood (LOSF) and Rubble Forced Imbibition, remain functional and under monitoring for a final resolution on the way forward.
+Tatweer met with experienced service companies to explore potential joint collaboration models to tackle certain challenges in the Bahrain Field, such as heavy oil and tight reservoirs and is in the process of reviewing these models.
 Tatweer also continued further technical and assessment work with ongoing Rubble and Shallow Gas injection pilot projects.

 Mohamed bin Khalifa Al Khalifa

 Minister of Oil, Chairman of the Board of Directors